computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

-In general, we want to design functions that allow the function's user to focus on the function's purpose and *interface* (the number and types of arguments the function expects and the number and types of value the function returns), and to ignore the details of the implementation.
+In general, we want to design functions that allow the function's user to focus on the function's purpose and *interface* (the number and types of arguments the function expects and the type of the value the function returns), and to ignore the details of the implementation.
 In this case,
 we didn't need to understand how rounds are played to design the loop; we only needed to know that ``play_round`` does not take any arguments